 Great job; you lined up a few interviews!
 This last tip is to help you set yourself up for success and prepare to ace the interview.
 Most companies will set up a 30-40 minutes phone screen with their recruiters or hiring managers.
-This interview helps them get a sense of your background and potential fit for the role.
+This interview helps them understand your background and potential fit for the role.
 We put together a few blog posts to help you stand out during your interview for an entry-level data analyst role.

 Are you ready to start your new career?

 Whether you’re changing jobs or looking to get promoted within your organization, Pathstream can help you become an entry-level data analyst.
 We designed the Data Analytics Certificate Program to help you expand your knowledge of data analytics and learn how to use the right tools for a data job.
-If you’d like to learn more about the certificate – including a detailed syllabus, you can visit our Tableau Data Analytics page here.
+You can visit our Tableau Data Analytics page here if you’d like to learn more about the certificate – including a detailed syllabus.

 Was this helpful?